akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 %matplotlib inline
 ```

-First, we import the csv data file into a Pandas Dataframe.
+First, we import the csv data file into a Pandas DataFrame.
 The first thing we must do when faced with a new dataset is to examine what is inside.
 In this case, the columns are each company in the S&P 500 and each row presents the company's closing price for that day.

 ```python